apache/fury-site/docs/compiler/cli.md

 - Each schema includes a schema-file module owner and `toBytes`/`fromBytes` helpers
 - Imported schemas are installed transitively by generated module helpers
+- With `--grpc`, one `<ServiceName>Grpc.swift` companion per service is generated next to the model, targeting grpc-swift 1.x

 ### Dart